 Flight is possible because the surface area of an animal’s wings creates lift, which neutralizes the force of gravity that pulls objects to the ground.
 Most birds need to keep flapping their wings to remain in the air.
 However, those with larger wingspans can also soar.

-Soaring is a great way for birds to conserve energy but remain in the air.
+Soaring is an excellent way for birds to conserve energy but remain in the air.
 This is seen most often in birds of prey such as eagles and hawks.
-They are able to use thermal air currents to remain aloft, and their wings act like a hang glider.
+They can use thermal air currents to stay aloft, and their wings act like a hang glider.

-Perhaps the most unique form of airborne travel is ballooning or kiting.
+A unique form of airborne travel is ballooning or kiting.
 This is a behavior that spiders have adapted as a form of locomotion.
-It is most common in hatchlings and young spiders and is a good way of ensuring genetic diversity, as ballooning allows the spider to travel large distances in a short space of time.
+It is most common in hatchlings and young spiders and is a good way of ensuring genetic diversity, as ballooning allows the spider to travel large distances quickly.

 To be able to balloon, a spider must first create a strand of webbing from its silk gland.
 This forms a triangular shape, similar to a parachute.
 The air current then catches the webbing and carries the spider away.